 D. Barr speaks to who made complaint has no bearing on anything.
 They must look to 4 criteria.

 20.06 Dimensional Variances.
-No dimensional variances from the provisions or requirements of this zoning ordinance shall be authorized by the ZBA unless the ZBA makes finding of facts of proof of the ZBA.
+No dimensional variances from the provisions or requirements of this zoning ordinance shall be authorized by the ZBA unless the ZBA makes finding of facts .
 Status is all of the following based upon competent material substantial evidence on the whole record.
 20.06A The special conditions of circumstances exist which are peculiar to the land, structure or building involved which are not equitable to most other land structures in the same zoning district.
 J. Meinke moves that there are no special circumstances or conditions which exist that are covered by 20.06A.
-Seconded by M. Jacubiak.
+Seconded by M. JAKUBIAK.
 C. Shoemaker comments that this does get confusing with wording in regards to voting.
 Suggestion to rewording taken into consideration but kept consistent with prior practice.
 No further discussion.
-Roll Call Vote: D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. Jacubiak-yes, C. Shoemaker-yes.
+Roll Call Vote: D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. JAKUBIAK-yes, C. Shoemaker-yes.
 Passed 5-0.
 20.06A Fails.

 20.06B Literal interpretation of provisions of this zoning ordinance would deprive the applicant of property rights commonly enjoyed by other properties in the same zoning district.
 J. Meinke moves there are no Literal interpretation of provisions of this zoning ordinance would deprive the applicant of property rights commonly enjoyed by other properties in the same zoning district.
 J. Gainey seconds.
 J. Meinke spoke to placement of shed.

-Roll Call Vote: D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. Jacubiak-yes, C. Shoemaker-yes.
+Roll Call Vote: D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. JAKUBIAK-yes, C. Shoemaker-yes.
 Passed 5-0.
 20.06B Fails.

 20.06C That the special conditions or circumstances do not result from the actions of the applicant.
-M. Jacubiak moves that the special condition of circumstances do result from the actions of the applicant in that she was married at the time of the owner of the property with her ex-husband as such.
+M. JAKUBIAK moves that the special condition of circumstances do result from the actions of the applicant in that she was married at the time of the owner of the property with her ex-husband as such.
 J. Meinke seconds.
 No Discussion.

-Roll Call Vote: D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. Jacubiak-yes, C. Shoemaker-no. Passed 4-1.
+Roll Call Vote: D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. JAKUBIAK-yes, C. Shoemaker-no. Passed 4-1.
 20.06C Fails.

 20.06D The authorizing of the variance will not be of substantial detriment to the neighbor property and will not be contrary to the spirit and purpose of this zoning ordinance.
 J. Meinke moves that authorizing the variance would be contrary to the spirit and purpose of the zoning ordinance.
-M. Jacubiak seconds.
+M. JAKUBIAK seconds.
 Discussion.
 D. Barr said it probably isn’t detriment to the neighboring but is contrary to the spirit of the zoning ordinance.
-Roll Call Vote: D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. Jacubiak-yes, C. Shoemaker-yes.
+Roll Call Vote: D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. JAKUBIAK-yes, C. Shoemaker-yes.
 Passed 5-0.
 20.06D Fails.

-Motion to accept or deny variance: D. Barr motions #21.3 has not met the four (4) criteria in Chapter 20, sections 20.06A, B, C and D and the variance request is denied.
+Motion to accept or deny variance: D. Barr motions #2021-03 has not met the four (4) criteria in Chapter 20, sections 20.06A, B, C and D and the variance request is denied.
 J. Gainey seconded.
-Roll Call Vote: D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. Jacubiak-yes, C. Shoemaker-yes.
+Roll Call Vote: D. Barr-yes, J. Gainey-yes, J. Meinke-yes, M. JAKUBIAK-yes, C. Shoemaker-yes.
 Passed 5-0.
 Variance Request Denied.